wilsonduan10/ekp/README.md

 In order to run most of the Julia files, the user must download LES data from this link: https://data.caltech.edu/records/a59sz-z5n11.
 The user may have to modify code to select a specific cfSite at a specific month.
 Some files require SHEBA data, which can be downloaded here: https://data.eol.ucar.edu/dataset/13.114.
 The data must be placed into the data/ folder.

 ## Contents
 The Julia files are split into two folders: LES_Code and SHEBA_Code.
-Both folders contain the following files, but performed on the LES data and the SHEBA data, respectively: perfect model experiment, calibration given with ustar observable, calibration with phi observable, calibration with psi observable, and any helper files.
+See the README files in the respective folders for more information.

 ### LES Code